#MeToo protest in Amsterdam after allegations at TV show

 Hundreds of people have protested in Amsterdam in a #MeToo demonstration sparked by allegations of sexual impropriety linked to a popular Dutch TV talent show

-The popular show was taken off the air two weeks ago after women accused two panelists who have appeared on the show in recent years and its pianist and band leader of inappropriate and unwanted sexual advances.
+The popular show was taken off the air two weeks ago after women accused two panellists who have appeared on the show in recent years, along with its pianist and band leader, of inappropriate and unwanted sexual advances.

 The two coaches, both popular Dutch performers, have denied wrongdoing.
-The bandleader apologized and resigned from the show.
+The bandleader apologised and resigned from the show.

 While a number of women have made complaints to law enforcement authorities, prosecutors have not yet announced whether they will charge anybody.